Reignofmagic/GTFO/README.md

 # GTFO
 Gems are Truly Fabulous and Outrageous.
-A gem unification mod.
+A gem unification mod with tools, armor, ore generation, and universal repair items.

 # Todo List